SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/01-Manipulating-Arrays.md

 ```
 [/code-editor]
 [task-description]
-You are given two integers n and k.
+You are given two integers: n and k.
 Write a function that generates and prints the following sequence:

 - The first element is `1`.
-- Every following element equals the sum of the previous `k` elements.
+- Every following element is equals to the sum of the previous `k` elements.
 - The length of the sequence is `n` elements.

-The **input** comes as two number arguments.
+The input comes as an array of two `string` elements, holding numbers.

 The first element represents the number `n`, and the second – the number `k`.

 The output is printed on the console on a single line, separated by space.